How To Keep Chicken Water From Freezing: 11 EASIEST Ways & FAQ

 Many chicken owners have also asked how much salt to keep water from freezing, that they can add to their chicken waterer.
 Unfortunately, it would take more salt than is safe for your chickens to consume to stop it from freezing.

 Drinking salt water will dehydrate your chickens rather than hydrate them, so don’t risk it!

-Remember: keep your chickens’ water just that – water – and instead use one (or more!) of the options listed above.
+Remember: keep your chickens’ water just that – water – and instead, use one (or more!) of the options listed above.

 However, it is important to find a method that works for your flock so you can keep your chickens healthy and comfortable.

 Give a few of these ideas a try and let us know what worked best for you in the comments.
 Don’t forget to share this article with your friends so they can too prevent water from freezing!

 Recommended Next Reading: The Best Chicken Coop Heater: 7 Systems, Reviewed